Tigers vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- The Tigers have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.

-- In their previous 10 games with a total, the Tigers and their opponents have combined to exceed the over/under on seven occasions.
+- In six games as the underdog over the last 10 matchups, the Tigers have a record of 4-2.

-- The Tigers' previous 10 games have not had a spread set by oddsmakers.
+- The last 10 Tigers contests have not had a spread posted by bookmakers.

 Discover More About This Game